Elfin-Jedi/Angband-4.0.5/readme.txt

 To-do (so far, this branch (a reminder for myself)):

-Fix Reduce Cuts and Poison, add a message for TIMED_DEC:CUT so it is clear that it has reduced cuts.
+(Mage Book #1) Fix Reduce Cuts and Poison, add a message for TIMED_DEC:CUT so it is clear that it has reduced cuts.

-Fix Resist Magic, TIMED_INVULN has an entirely different effect in Vanilla.
+(Mage Book #1) Add/Fix Resist Magic (TIMED_INVULN has an entirely different effect in Vanilla.)

+(Mage Book #2) Add Telekinesis.

+(Mage Book #2) Add Magical Throw.

 Add Magic Book for Mages #2.